bormind/immutable-setter/README.md

 ## Motivation
 There is a lot written about advantages of using immutable data structures in you code.
-The problem with JavaScrip that it is require extra effort, "syntactical noise" and discipline because immutability is not "enforced" by the league.
-A specially if need to update deeply nested object structure.
+The problem with JavaScrip that it is require en extra effort, "syntactical noise" and discipline because immutability is not "enforced" by the league.
+Especially if need to update deeply nested object structure.

 To help with this problems library like [Immutable.js](https://facebook.github.io/immutable-js/) can be used.
-Immutable.js uses special version containers like Set, Map etc. and special version of object class called Record to enforce immutability in yor code.
+Immutable.js uses special version containers like Set, Map etc. and special version of object class called Record to enforce immutability in your code.

-Different approach is taken by popular application state management library [Redux](https://github.com/reactjs/redux) that threat application state as immutable object.
-Redux uses pure functions (called *reducers*) that correspond to different parts of the State object.
+A different approach is taken by popular application state management library [Redux](https://github.com/reactjs/redux) that treat application state as immutable object.
+Redux uses pure functions (called *reducers*).
 Reducer function accept original parts of the State object and modification parameters (*actions*) and return the new State Part with changes applied.
 Redux "updates" the application State by "cascading" calls to *reducers* with corresponding State Parts and "reassembling" the State in immutable fashion.

 Idea of [immutable-setter](https://github.com/bormind/immutable-setter) (This library) is to `modify`, `retrieve` and `delete` deeply nested parts of regular JavaScript object structure in immutable fusion.
 (Functions: `setIn`, `getIn`, `deleteIn`).
 Immutable-setter functions do not modify original object, but return new object that contains modification.
 Immutable-setter preserves Structural Sharing - only modified parts of the object structure are copied.

 Immutable-setter uses concept of *KeyPath* to specify target parts of the  object structure. *KeyPath* is an array of keys and indexes that describe the path to the target part of the object structure.

 Immutable-setter gracefully handles situations when *KeyPath* points to the missing parts of the Object Structure:
-* `setIn` - missing parts wil be generated.
-Immutable-setter infers type (Object vs. Array) to be generated based on KeyPath part pointing the object's children.
-If key is a string than Object class instance is created, if key is and Integer or *undefined* - Array instance is created.
+* `setIn` - missing parts will be generated.
+Immutable-setter infers type (Object vs. Array) to be generated based on KeyPath part pointing to the object's children.
+If key is a string then Object class instance is created, if key is an Integer or *undefined* - Array instance is created.
 * `getIn` - if any part of the object structure is missing it will return *undefined*
 * `deleteIn` - will do nothing